NICMx/Jool/docs/en/mtu.md

 ## Problem Statement

-There's one major difference between IPv4 and IPv6 which an IP Translator alone cannot make up for.
+There's one major difference between IPv4 and IPv6 which an IP Translator alone cannot make up for: DF.

-The IPv4 header "features" a flag called [_Don't Fragment_](http://en.wikipedia.org/wiki/IPv4#Packet_structure) (DF).
-It dictates whether the source allows routers to fragment the packet.
+The IPv4 header rather ill-advisedly "features" a flag called [_Don't Fragment_](http://en.wikipedia.org/wiki/IPv4#Packet_structure) (DF).
+It dictates whether the source allows intermediary routers to fragment the packet.

 In IPv6, packets can never be fragmented by routers.
 DF is implicit and always active.

-When there's a translator in the middle, an IPv4 packet which can be fragmented becomes an IPv6 packet that must not be fragmented.
+Therefore, when there's a translator in the middle, an IPv4 packet which can be fragmented will inevitably become an IPv6 packet that must not be fragmented.

 So what happens if the packet is too big?

-(Actual packet sizes are different due to headers changes, but you get the point.)
+Well, the following exchange will take place:

 ![Fig.1 - MTU flow fail](../images/flow/mtu-frag-fail-en.svg)

+(Packet sizes would actually be slightly different due to header changes, but you get the point.)

-It is implementation defined.
-If _n4_ is smart, it will try to decrease the lenght of the packet.
-If it is not, the packet will never reach _n6_.
+And what happens afterwards is implementation defined.
+If _n4_ is smart, it will stop fooling around and perform [Path MTU Discovery](https://en.wikipedia.org/wiki/Path_MTU_Discovery) like a proper Internet citizen.
+If it is slightly less smart, it will try to gradually decrease the length of its packet until it succeeds.
+If it is completely dumb, it will retry unmodified and its packet will never reach _n6_.

-Proper implementations today actually use [Path MTU discovery](http://en.wikipedia.org/wiki/Path_MTU_Discovery) and therefore never unset the DF flag.
-Still, stubborn or legacy code is not unheard of.

-By the way: when you want to know a link's MTU, ask Linux:
+Your operative system normally has a means to tell you the MTU of a particular interface:

 <div class="highlight"><pre><code class="bash">$ ip link
 (...)